Lu3520/Lu_code/README.md

 ```shell
 $ source pathname/root/bin/thisroot.sh
 ```
-Therefore, the root could be used in the terminal.
+After the command, the root could be used in the terminal.

 For the convenience, it is helpful to add a command in the .bash file.